soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - You have to be assigned the View-Only Audit Logs or Audit Logs role in Exchange Online to search the Office 365 audit log.
 By default, these roles are assigned to the Compliance Management and Organization Management role groups on the **Permissions** page in the Exchange admin center.
 To give a user the ability to search the Office 365 audit log with the minimum level of privileges, you can create a custom role group in Exchange Online, add the View-Only Audit Logs or Audit Logs role, and then add the user as a member of the new role group.
 For more information, see [Manage role groups in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkID=730688).

     > [!IMPORTANT]
-    > If you assign a user the View-Only Audit Logs or Audit Logs role on the **Permissions** page in the Security &amp; Compliance Center, they won't be able to search the Office 365 audit log.
+    > If you assign a user the View-Only Audit Logs or Audit Logs role on the **Permissions** page in the Security & Compliance Center, they won't be able to search the Office 365 audit log.
 You have to assign the permissions in Exchange Online.
 This is because the underlying cmdlet used to search the audit log is an Exchange Online cmdlet.

 - When an audited activity is performed by a user or admin, an audit record is generated and stored in the Office 365 audit log for your organization.
 The length of time that an audit record is retained (and searchable in the audit log) depends on your Office 365 subscription, and specifically the type of the license that is assigned to a specific user.